eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

     subsections:
       - name: Condorcet is an Approximation
   - name: Generalized Condorcet Methods
+  - name: Limited Tiers and the Condorcet Paradox
   - name: You can't prove it's not Condorcet
     slug: you-cant-prove-its-not-condorcet
   - name: But wait, there's more!